Updated April 2026

 Incident response panel

-Check who provides forensic, legal and PR services.
+Check who provides forensic, legal and PR services on the insurer's panel.
 Panel quality and response speed can be critical during an active breach.

 Retroactive date

 This sets the earliest date from which the policy will respond.
-Events before this date may not be covered, even if discovered during the policy period.
+Events that occurred before this date may not be covered, even if discovered during the current policy period.

 Waiting period for business interruption

-Most policies have a waiting period (e.g. 8 - 24 hours) before business interruption cover applies.
+Most policies apply a waiting period (commonly 8 to 24 hours) before business interruption cover begins.
 Shorter waiting periods usually cost more.

 Sub-limits and aggregates

-Key sections like extortion, notification costs or regulatory defence may have separate sub-limits that are lower than the main policy limit.
+Key sections like extortion, notification costs or regulatory defence may have separate sub-limits that sit below the main policy limit.

 Cyber Insurance FAQs

-Answers to common questions NZ businesses ask when comparing cyber cover.
+Answers to common questions Australian businesses ask when comparing cyber cover.

 What is cyber insurance?

-Cyber insurance is a specialist policy that helps businesses manage the financial impact of cyber events such as data breaches, ransomware, system outages and privacy liability.
+Cyber insurance is a specialist policy that helps businesses manage the financial consequences of cyber incidents such as data breaches, ransomware, system outages and privacy liability.
 It typically covers incident response, forensic investigation, notification costs, business interruption and third-party claims.

-How much does cyber insurance cost in NZ?
+How much does cyber insurance cost in Australia?

-Indicative ranges for NZ SMEs are roughly $500 - $3,000+ per year, depending on revenue, data held, industry, security controls and chosen limits.
+Indicative ranges for Australian small businesses are roughly $500 - $3,000+ per year, depending on revenue, data held, industry, security controls and chosen limits.
 Larger or higher-risk businesses may pay significantly more.

 What is the difference between first-party and third-party cover?